invidian/secure-and-reproducible-arch-linux/README.md

 ###### Setting PIN

 Finally, we can set up PIN, which will be used to unlock the PIV applet after plugging it in.
-PIN, similar to [Master Password](#master-password) should never be written down, it should be only stored in your memory.
+For PIN, you should use [Master PIN](#master-pin) mentioned above.

-Once you come up with PIN you're going to use, run the command below to configure it for each YubiKey:
+Run the command below to configure PIN on each YubiKey:

 ```sh
 ykman piv change-pin -P 123456